 This section is a potpourri of documents from (mostly) extinct midwest and western railroads.
 Many of the companies were merged into much larger systems, and a few of the lines may still be important segments of one of the major systems still in operation today.
 With a few exceptions, information posted here is from years before 1970.
-For the Chicago, Rock Island and Pacific, for example, the 1970 threshold was breached to provide the last system timetable from 1979.
+For the Chicago, Rock Island and Pacific (posted on its own page in the contents), for example, the 1970 threshold was breached to provide the last system timetable from 1979.
 Several other files from long ago "fallen flags" or merged railroads are from the 1970s, also.
 Many of the miscellaneous other timetables were received from friendly dispatchers and railroad tower operators over the years.
 Before all the recent concern about security, such employees were generally open and friendly with visitors and happy to share their information and expertise about the operation of their railroads.
 As additional materials are discovered from other railroads, no matter how large or small, they will be posted in this section.
 Canadian Pacific is included here for convenience, since it is a true transcontinental railroad.

 Denver Union Terminal Railway

 Train Orders from: SP, UP, WP, MP, MKT, ICG, BN (CS)